Mach-34/zkemail.nr-browser-benches/README.md

 cd browser
 yarn
 yarn dev
 # Click the buttons to prove plonk or honk and see output.
-Specify iterations and toggle concurrency on and off
+Specify iterations and toggle concurrency on / off
 ```

 ### NodeJS (Wasm)